Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: Introduction and definitions

-Also another question related to bounds on the (monotonic) bend number has been posed in the literature: given a certain class of graphs and a natural number $k$, characterize the members of the class which belong to $B_k$ ($B_k^m$).
-Recently Deniz, Nivelle, Ries and Schindl~\cite{SSplitGraphsB1} provided a characterization of $B_{1}$-EPG split graphs for which there exists a $B_1$-EPG representation which uses only $L$-shaped paths on the grid, i.e.\ paths consisting of a vertical top-bottom segment followed by a horizontal left-right segment.
-In this paper we will provide characterizations of maximal outerplanar graphs and cacti with a given (monotonic) bend number.
+Another question considered in the literature is the following: given a certain class of graphs and a natural number $k$, characterize the members of the class which belong to $B_k$ ($B_k^m$).
+Deniz, Nivelle, Ries and Schindl~\cite{SSplitGraphsB1} provided a characterization of $B_{1}$-EPG split graphs for which there exists a $B_1$-EPG representation using only $L$-shaped paths on the grid.
+In this paper we provide characterizations of maximal outerplanar graphs and cacti with a given (monotonic) bend number.

-Recently there have been a number of publication dealing with problems from algorithmic graph theory which are difficult in general but tractable, i.e.\ polynomially solvable or approximable with a guaranteed approximation ratio, on $B_k$-EPG graphs for certain $k\in \nz$, see \cite{OCliqueColoringB1,NMaxIndependentSetInB1EPG,RMaxCliqueInB2,J}.
-In the light of these results the recognition problem for $B_k$ ($B_k^m$) and the characterization of $B_k$-EPG ($B_k^m$-EPG) graphs appear to be also relevant from an algorithmic point of view.
+The recognition problem for $B_k$ ($B_k^m$) and the characterization of $B_k$-EPG ($B_k^m$-EPG) graphs is also relevant from an algorithmic point of view.
+Indeed several difficult problems from algorithmic graph theory turn out to be tractable on $B_k$-EPG graphs for a given $k\in \nz$, see~\cite{OCliqueColoringB1,NMaxIndependentSetInB1EPG,RMaxCliqueInB2,J}.

-The rest of the paper is organized as follows.
-In \autoref{sec:OuterplanarGraphs} we will show that the monotonic bend number of outerplanar graphs is at most $2$.
-Thus in the case of outerplanar graphs $2$ is a common upper bound both on the bend number and on the monotonic bend number.
+{\bf Organization of the paper.} In \autoref{sec:OuterplanarGraphs} we show that the monotonic bend number of outerplanar graphs is at most $2$.
 In \autoref{sec:nSun} we derive the (monotonic) bend number of the so-called $n$-sun graph, for $n\in \nz$, $n\geqslant 3$.
-The $n$-sun graphs turn out to be important in the context of investigations related to the (monotonic) bend number of outerplanar graphs.
-Then in \autoref{sec:outerplanar_triangulations} and \autoref{sec:Cacti} we consider two subclasses of outerplanar graphs, the maximal outerplanar graphs and the cacti, and derive a full characterization of the graphs of these classes which are in $B_{0}$, $B_{1}^{m}$, $B_{1}$ and $B_{2}^{m}$ in terms of forbidden induced subgraphs.
-We conclude with a summary of the obtained results and some open questions in \autoref{sec:Conclusions}.
+The results on $n$-sun graphs are relevant for the computation of the (monotonic) bend number of outerplanar graphs.
+In \autoref{sec:outerplanar_triangulations} and \autoref{sec:Cacti} we deal with maximal outerplanar graphs and cacti, respectively, and derive a full characterization for their membership in $B_{0}$, $B_{1}^{m}$, $B_{1}$ and $B_{2}^{m}$.
+We conclude with a summary and some open questions in \autoref{sec:Conclusions}.

-{\bf Terminology and notation.} We complete this section by introducing some terminology and some notations related to paths on a grid to be used through the rest of the paper.